 4500 Emergency Order for Protective Services (EOPS)

 4782.1 Procedure for Assessing Appropriateness of Standard Referrals to HHSC Guardianship Services

 4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS)

 APS IH / June 2012

 Once APS has obtained an Emergency Order for Protective Services (EOPS), the APS specialist completes the referral form as completely as possible.
-The supervisor or subject matter expert sends DADS the referral within three days of obtaining the EOPS, except in extenuating circumstances.
-APS may need to seek an extension of the EOPS to continue APS’s authority to keep the client safe during the DADS assessment process.
+The supervisor or subject matter expert sends HHSC the referral within three days of obtaining the EOPS, except in extenuating circumstances.
+APS may need to seek an extension of the EOPS to continue APS’s authority to keep the client safe during the HHSC assessment process.
 APS’s authority under an EOPS, including extensions, does not exceed 60 calendar days.